ericmaster/docker/README.md

 The Base Image
 --------------

-I'm kind of paranoic about what I get from the internet, so I decided not to use the images provided by Docker as base.
+If you are paranoic about what you get from the internet, you can opt to create your own image instead of using the docker base images.
 Instead I created a brand new from scratch, and these are the steps I followed to achieve that;

 * Install debootstrap in host system to create a base image.
 In case a different